Ski Austria 2020/21 & Covid-19

 SKIING IN THE NEW NORMAL - Winter 20/21

-The first and very positive thing to note is that there will be a Ski Season in Austria this coming Winter and Winter Sports offer masses of space, spectacular scenery and fresh air in which to escape, recharge and savour the sheer joy of this wonderful sport.
+We keep a very close eye on what plans are being put in place for the coming Winter Ski Season in Austria and the first and positive thing to note is that there will be a Ski Season in Austria this coming Winter : It will snow and there skiing will be on offer at some point this Winter.
+Winter Sports offer masses of space, spectacular scenery and fresh air in which to escape, recharge and savour the sheer joy of this wonderful sport.
 Skiing is simply good for the body and soul!

-In the absence of a vaccine this Autumn (most likely scenario right now), this winter will be a socially distanced one with extra measures in place to ensure the health and safety of visitors, locals and resort employees.
-Here we take a look at how things are shaping up for the coming Winter Season in Austria and we believe this offers a great deal of reassurance for visitors and locals alike.
+This winter will be a socially distanced one with extra measures in place to ensure the health and safety of visitors, locals and resort employees.
+We believe this offers a great deal of reassurance for Skiers and Snowboarders.

 GETTING TO AUSTRIA